 CMEP Services & Partnerships

-CMEP is delighted to announce that Suraiya Baluch will be joining the CMEP team this year.
+CMEP is delighted to announce that Dr. Jonathan McClain will be part of the CMEP team this year.

-To schedule an appointment with Suraiya, you can email her at firstname.lastname@example.org or call Counseling and Wellness Services at 212-998-4780 and request an appointment with her.
-You will be scheduled for an initial 20 minute phone appointment with a Counseling and Wellness (CWS) counselor and then in most cases be scheduled to meet with Suraiya.
-Suraiya will be at CMEP on Mondays and Thursdays.
+Schedule an Appointment: To schedule an appointment with Jonathan, please email him at firstname.lastname@example.org or call Counseling and Wellness Services (CWS) at 212-998-4780 and request an appointment with him.
+You will be scheduled for an initial 20 minute phone appointment with a CWS counselor.
+After that appointment, in most cases, you'll be scheduled with him.
+Jonathan is at CMEP on Wednesday and Friday.
 Short-term counseling services are free.
 There are copays to see a CWS psychiatrist for a medication consultation.

 The Center for Multicultural Education and Programs and Binary Solution began their relationship in 1997 to increase the number of diverse applicants who score in the top percentiles of the LSAT.
 Through this partnership we are able to offer reduced rates for LSAT Preparatory Courses.
 Click here to learn more!